krusk8/krusk8-weather-test/README.md

 3. The logic to retrieve the query params (lat, lon) is in the page level.
 Default position is Rome.

-You can see directly the example: https://9em28.csb.app/
+You can see directly the example, in same cases the image Bitmap.png is not laded correctly due to CodeSandbox Issue: https://9em28.csb.app/

 Mirko Tafuri